FREE RANGE BREEDING

 For 10 months per year, our horses live on the pastures of the Matese Lake highland, at 1,000 meters above sea level, and therefore take advantage of all the benefits associated with the free range breeding.
 Horses left at the meadows are, in fact, have

-- less risk of developing behavioral disorders (the so called "tic" o "vices");
+less risk of developing behavioural disorders (the so called "tic" o "vices");

 Matese Ranch is not only horses and pastures.
 Behind the scenes are people, passion and experience.
 And they are at your disposal.

 Some pastoralists of the Matese region transfer permanently their flocks of sheep on the mountain and they name their enterprise taking the initials of their surnames – Falode.

 The business with sheep runs very well, so that the young entrepreneurs decide to expand and start breeding brown cows and indigenous horses.